khdc-me/ws-kevinharper-v3/README.md

   * to use the Hostname, you will likely have to update your system's hosts file

 \* Note: Please refer to your OSs documentation on how to set up a git environment on your workstation/laptop.
 Mine always run latest Ubuntu LTS, and this is all configured out-of-the-box.

+## Looking to Contribute?
+Perfect.
+Please push your PRs my way.

+I've set up a CONTRIBUTING.md document at the root of this repository with instructions on how to fork and create a PR.